Quick Facts About Breast Lift Surgery

 How Much Does a Breast Lift Cost?

-According to RealSelf—an online educational forum for aesthetic care—the cost of breast lift surgery in the Scottsdale area ranges from $6,000 to $12,700, with $8,450 being the average expense.
-If the procedure is a breast lift AND an enlargement with implants, then the costs range from $7,000 to $13,000, the average being $9,625.
+According to RealSelf—an online educational forum for aesthetic care—the cost of breast lift surgery in the Phoenix area is around $11,017.
+If the procedure is a breast lift AND an enlargement with implants, then the cost average is around $16,833.

 Among the numerous components that can impact the exact price of mastopexy, some of the most influential factors include: